 This chapter defines the constraint requirements of the TEMAC solution.
-The TEMAC solution is provided with a core level XDC file.
-This provides constraints for the core which are expected to be applied in all instantiations of the core.
-This XDC file, named <component name>.xdc, can be found in the IP Sources tab of the Sources window in the Synthesis file group.
+The TEMAC solution is provided with core level XDC files.
+These provide the constraints for the core which are expected to be applied in all instantiations of the core.
+These XDC files, named <compname>.xdc and <compname>\clocks.xdc, can be found in the IP Sources tab of the Sources window in the Synthesis file group.

 An example XDC is also provided with the HDL example design to provide the board level constraints.
 This is specific to the example design and, as such, is only expected to be used as a template for the user design.
-See Chapter 6, Detailed Example Design.
-This XDC file, named <component name>example_design.xdc, is found in the IP Sources tab of the Sources window in the Examples file group.
+See Chapter 8, Detailed Example Design.
+This XDC file, named <component name>\example\design.xdc, is found in the IP Sources tab of the Sources window in the Examples file group in the IP example design project for the core.